-- a. clearly indicate how the site will be restored and managed, before, during and after working; - b. ensure that restoration is completed at the earliest opportunity including the use of progressive restoration techniques where appropriate; - c. ensure that restoration and aftercare is appropriate with regard to the characteristics of the site's surroundings; - d. demonstrate that adequate financial provision has been made to fulfil the proposed restoration and aftercare requirements; and - e. include, where appropriate, provision for the extended management of a site beyond any aftercare period required by planning condition.
+- clearly indicate how the site will be restored and managed, before, during and after working; a. - ensure that restoration is completed at the earliest opportunity including the use of progressive b. restoration techniques where appropriate; - ensure that restoration and aftercare is appropriate with regard to the characteristics of the site's C. surroundings, including landscape character; - d. demonstrate that adequate financial provision has been made to fulfil the proposed restoration and aftercare requirements; and - include, where appropriate, provision for the extended management of a site beyond any aftercare e. period required by planning condition.